-Bloomberg's "UK VOLTOUT" page as well as daily market commentary from ICIS Heren.
-Prominent examples, amongst others, relate to several of the unplanned trippings of nuclear generation units during 2007/08, which (along with increased retrofitting activities of coal-based plants at that time) led to extremely tight levels of system capacity in the British market.
-Before examining pricing errors more closely in section V, we stress that without these additions and "bridging" of gaps in our history of capacity forecasts, pricing results for the forecast-based variants of our model would otherwise be worse in some instances.
+Therefore, in case of missing updates or major unplanned outages not reflected in the most recent set of capacity forecasts, we have adjusted for such events by combining the forecast data with information provided on Bloomberg's "UK VOLTOUT" page as well as in news reports from ICIS Heren.
+Note that this information was available to market participants at the time of trading.
+Prominent examples, amongst others, relate to several of the unplanned trippings of nuclear generation units during 2007/08, which (along with increased retrofitting activities of coal-based plants at that time) led to extremely tight levels of available capacity in the British market.